Elliptic Curves with positive rank and no integral points: The Case of No Integral Points

 \begin{definition} With notation as in Theorem~\ref{Scholz}, we define as \emph{escalatory} the case where $r_{3}(imaginary) = r_{3}(real) + 1$ and as \emph{non-escalatory} the case where $r_{3}(imaginary) = r_{3}(real)$. \end{definition}

 The terms \emph{escalatory} and \emph{non-escalatory} are used for example in \cite[Chapter 4]{Hambleton}.
 Specifically, in Section 4.10 of \cite{Hambleton}, it is shown that in the case of negative fundamental discriminants $\Delta < 0$, the escalatory case is equivalent to the non-existence of cubic fields of discriminant $3^{4}\Delta$.
 The opposite is true for $\Delta > 0$ where the non-existence of cubic fields of discriminant $3^{4}\Delta$ is equivalent to the non-escalatory case.
-Translating these facts to our notation with the discriminants $D$ and $D' = -3D$ being as in the previous sections, we have \begin{remark} \emph{(proof in \cite[\S 4.10]{Hambleton})}
+Translating these facts to our notation with the discriminants $D$ and $D' = -3D$ as above, we have \begin{remark} \emph{(proof in \cite[\S 4.10]{Hambleton})}

 For $D < 0$, if $r_{3}(D) = r_{3}(D') + 1$, i.e. if we are in the escalatory case, then there are no cubic fields of discriminant $3^{4}D$.

 For $D > 0$, if $r_{3}(D) = r_{3}(D')$, i.e. if we are in the non-escalatory case, then there are no cubic fields of discriminant $3^{4}D$. \end{remark}